axiom-crypto/worldcoin-aggregation/circuit/README.md

 - nullifierHash_i for i = 1, ..., max_proofs
 ```

-The public output size is `4 + 2 * max_proofs` for a configuration paramter `max_proofs`, which is the maximum number of claims supported at once.
+The public output size is `4 + 2 * max_proofs` for a configuration parameter `max_proofs`, which is the maximum number of claims supported at once.
 As a convenience to the user, fewer than `max_proofs` claims can be submitted to the prover binary and the binary will appropriately pad to satisfy the circuit.

 The client circuit constrains